-The Minneapolis Park and Recreation Board (MPRB) is in the planning stages for a major renovation of the entrance approach to the Wildflower Garden.
+The Minneapolis Park and Recreation Board (MPRB) has finalized a design for a major renovation of the entrance approach to the Wildflower Garden.

-The purpose of this is outlined in the following MPRB project plan:
+The purpose of this renovation is outlined in the following MPRB project plan:

 The Eloise Butler Wildflower Garden Entrance Renovation Project looks to renovate and reimagine the entrance into the wildflower garden.
 This project will improve the entry experience and access from the beginning as soon as visitors exit off Theodore Wirth Parkway all the way through the garden gates.
 Areas of focus include: